mit-submit/submit-users-guide/source/running.rst

 HTCondor on the different clusters
 ==================================

 While using Condor you should be able to specify where you want your jobs to run at.
 Here we provide a couple of examples on modifying your requirements in order to run at different clusters.
-For more info see `our tips <http://submit04.mit.edu/tips.html>`_.

 We have two main computing resources on MIT campus: tier2 and tier3 clusters.
 Users can submit condor jobs through glideinWMS or bosco.

+Since condor jobs are running on external computing resouces, your storage area (/home,/work,/data/submit) is not accessable on the worknodes.
+You either need to transfer the files through condor script, or use xrootd to transfer the files.

+The xrootd transfers is enabled for gluster (/data/submit) storage, how to use it, see `details ye==test <https://submit.mit.edu/submit-users-guide/storage.html>`_ in "storage" section.

 Glidein submission for T2/T3.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~